Serg4356/5_lang_frequency/README.md

 # Frequency Analysis of Words

-Programm displays top 10 most frequent words and their frequency
+Programm displays top 10 most frequent words and their frequency.
+Programm works only with 'windows-1251' encoding.

 # Quickstart